 The vast majority of Chicagoans live, play, eat, and occasionally kill in Chicago's many, many neighborhoods.
 People call Chicago "a city of neighborhoods," with each having their own distinct character and well defined boundaries.
 Many current-day neighborhoods were originally cities or suburbs on their own that Chicago swallowed up as it grew.
 Many of these cities kept something of their previous character, even unto today.

-Chicago's sprawl puts Los Angeles' to shame, with over a hundred neighborhoods organized into several Sides.
+The Chicago sprawl has over a hundred neighborhoods organized into several Sides.
 Most people are familiar with the North and South sides.
 The North Side is commonly depicted as wealthy and white while the South Side is usually depicted as poor and black.
 There is a certain truth to those assumptions—the North Side contains some of the city's wealthiest neighborhoods, while the South Side contains some of the city's poorest, most crime-ridden ghettos.
 But as most Chicagoans would tell you, there are plenty of exceptions—North Side has its share of poor and working-class neighborhoods with fairly diverse immigrant population (Uptown and Rogers Park immediately come to mind), and South Side has its share of working-class, middle-class and even wealthy neighborhoods (Hyde Park, Kenwood, Bronzeville and Beverly).
 The reason why the perception exists is because historically, the North Side was wealthier than the largely working-class South Side.
 Also:

 North Side: "GO CUBS!"